Circular orders, ultra-homogeneous order structures and their automorphism groups: Introduction

 An important particular case is $X=\Q_{\circ}=\Q / \Z$, the rational points of the circle $\T=\R / \Z$.
 The corresponding automorphism group $G:=\Aut(\Q_{\circ})$, equipped with the topology of pointwise convergence $\tau_p$, is a Polish nonarchimedean topological group (hence a closed subgroup of the symmetric group $S_{\infty}$).

+Let $G$ be a topological group and $\textbf{P}$ a property of $G$-dynamical systems, we say $G$ has the {\em intrinsic property $\textbf{P}$} when the universal minimal $G$-system $M(G)$ has this property.
+Of course when $\textbf{P}$ is a property which is preserved by factors, this is the same as saying that every minimal $G$-system has the property $\textbf{P}$.
+With $\textbf{P}$ the property of being the trivial one point system, having the intrinsic $\textbf{P}$ property reduces to extreme amenability.
+Our general idea is to relax this extreme case by choosing $\textbf{P}$ to be a ``small" class of $G$-systems (see \cite{GM-tLN}).

-In Section \ref{Sec:gener} we prepare the ground for our main results which are proved in Section \ref{Sec:main}.
-In Theorem \ref{main-ultra} we prove that when a group $G$ acts ultrahomogeneously on an infinite circularly ordered set $X$, then $G$, with the pointwise topology, is intrinsically c-ordered.
+In Theorem \ref{main-ultra} we prove that when a group $G$ acts ultrahomogeneously on an infinite circularly ordered set $X$, then $G$, with the pointwise convergence topology it inherits from this action, is intrinsically c-ordered.
 That is, the universal minimal $G$-system $M(G)$ is a circularly ordered $G$-system.
+In particular this applies to $\Aut(X_{\circ})$ when $X_{\circ}$ is ultrahomogeneous.
+We do not know whether this implies that every minimal $G$-system is circularly ordered.

-Furthermore, in the case where $X$ is countable, $M(G)$ is a metrizable circularly ordered $G$-system.
+Furthermore, in the case where $X$ is countable, it follows that $M(G)$ is a metrizable circularly ordered $G$-system.
 In particular this is true for $G=\Aut(\Q_{\circ})$.
 This theorem also applies to Thompson's (finitely generated, nonamenable) circular group $T$, which acts ultrahomogeneously on $D_{\circ}$, the set of dyadic rationals in the circle.

-The idea is to regard the requirement that $M(G)$ be a c-ordered set as a relaxation of the requirement that $M(G)$ be a trivial system.
+Again the idea is to regard the requirement that $M(G)$ be a c-ordered set as a relaxation of the requirement that $M(G)$ be a trivial system.
 In this sense Theorem \ref{main-ultra} is indeed an analog of Pestov's theorem because every linearly ordered minimal compact $G$-system is necessarily trivial.

 In contrast to linear orders, the class of minimal compact circularly ordered $G$-spaces is quite large.
 For instance, the study of minimal subsystems of the circle $\T$ with an action defined by a c-order preserving homeomorphism goes back to classical works of Poincar\'{e}, Denjoy and Markley.
 In symbolic dynamics we have extensive studies of Sturmian like systems which are c-ordered, \cite{GM-c}.
 Finally, by another theorem of Pestov, the universal minimal system $M(H_+(\T))$ of the Polish group $H_+(\T)$, of c-order preserving homeomorphisms of the circle $\T$, is $\T$ itself with the tautological action,~\cite{Pe-b}.